abdwaleed/zebra_noise/README.md

 ```

-**Cloning the Repository**
+### Development Installation

-Clone the repository and install it in "editable" mode.
-This allows your changes to reflect immediately without needing to reinstalling every time you edit the code:
+If you plan to modify the package source code, clone the repository and install it in "editable" mode.
+This allows your changes to reflect immediately without needing to reinstall:

 ```bash
 pip install -e .